dillonharless18/lambdas-erp/README.md

 - `index.js` The entry point of the Lambda function
 - `metadata.json`: A JSON file containing metadata that describes the function's purpose and how it should be integrated into the oneXerp API

-Example of the repository structure:
+Example of the repository structure after adding some lambdas:

 ```md
 .